Making people watch

 The Federal Circuit has ruled that a method for monetizing the delivery of free copyrighted content over the internet is a patent-eligible process.

-At issue was claim 1 of U.S. Patent No. 7,346,545, a “Method and system for payment of intellectual property royalties by interposed sponsor on behalf of consumer over a telecommunications network.”
+At issue was claimed 1 of U.S. Patent No. 7,346,545, a “Method and system for payment of intellectual property royalties by interposed sponsor on behalf of consumer over a telecommunications network.”

 The patent was filed in 2001 and assigned to Ultramercial, Inc. of Palos Verdes, California.
 Claim 1 describes an 11-step method for requiring consumers of copyrighted “media products” (such as movies, songs, and books) to watch ads before gaining access to those products.